elvinos/AppDesignReport/LatestBuild/ReportSections/Implementation.md

 # Implementation

-##Code Organization

 ## Communication

 Most group communication was done on Slack, but other social media messaging systems were also used on occasion.
 Trello was used to organize and track the progress of group tasks.
 This tool was also used to share ideas during the HCI portion of the project.
 If a member couldn’t be present, FaceTime meetings were also used.

 ## Remote Server